Coltonchristensen-charliepup/code-201-reading-notes/class-07.md

   > Creating objects using constructor syntax:

   * In the example there is a empty object using the constructor function.
 Once it has been created, three properties and a method are then assigned to the object.
-To access a pro
+To access a property of this object, you can use dot notation, just as you can with any object. for example, to get the hotel's name you could use : `hotel.name`

+    * Example:

+    var hotel = new Object;

+    hotel.name = 'Park';
+    hotel.rooms = 120;
+    hotel.booked = 77;
+    hotel.checkAvaliablity = function() {
+      return this.rooms - this.booked;
+    };

+    var elName  document.getElementById('hotelName');
+    elName.textContent = hotel.name;

+    var elRooms = document.getElementById('rooms');
+    elRooms.textContent = hotel.checkAvailiabilty();

+> Creat & Access object constructor notation:

+  * First, a constructor function defines a template for the hotels.
+Next, two different instances of this type of hotel object are created.
+The first represent a hotel called Quay and the second a hotel called Park.

+    function Hotel(name, rooms, booked) {
+      this.name = name;
+      this.rooms = roomes;
+      this.booked = booked;
+      this.checkAvaliability = function() {
+        return this.rooms - this.booked;
+      }
+    };

+    var quayHotel = new Hotel('Quay', 40, 25);
+    var parkHotel = new Hotel('Park', 120, 77);

+    var details1 = quayHotel.name + ' rooms: ';
+      details1 +=  quayHotel.checkAvailability();
+    var elHotel1 = document.getElementById('hotel1');
+    elHotel1.textContent = details1;

+    var details2 = quayHotel.name + ' rooms: ';
+      details2 +=  quayHotel.checkAvailability();
+    var elHotel2 = document.getElementById('hotel2');
+    elHotel2.textContent = details2;

+> Adding and Removing properties:

+  * Once you have created an object(using literal or constructor notation), you can add new properties to it.

+    * Example:

+  var hotel = {
+    name : 'Park',
+    rooms : 120,
+    booked : 77
+  };
+hotel.gym = true;
+hotel.pool = false;
+delete.hotel.booked;

+var elName = document.getElementById('hotel1Name');
+elName.textContent = hotel.name;

+var elPool = document.getElementById('pool');
+elPool.ClassName = hotel.pool;

+var elGym = document.getElementById('gym');
+elGym.className = hotel.gym;